Hamadryas Baboon Male Skull Replica

 Description

 Hamadryas baboon male skull replica measures 8.9 x 4.7 x 5.0 inches.
-Papio hamadryas skull is a museum-quality polyurethane resin cast from California Academy of Sciences specimen.
+The Papio hamadryas skull is a museum-quality polyurethane resin cast of a California Academy of Sciences specimen.
 2-part skull (separate cranium and mandible).
 1:1 scale.
 Made in USA.

 Scientific Classification